-10 Tips for Preventing Heart Disease - Total Health Magazine
+10 Tips for Preventing Heart Disease

 9. Learn to manage your stress, let go of anger and frustrations, and communicate your feelings in a safe and non-aggressive way.
 Practice forgiveness and moving forward in life, still being aware of what you have learned from your life experiences (to avoid repeating mistakes in behavior).

 10. Develop close personal relationships that you can count on for support.
-Continue to expand your ability to give and receive in your friendships/loveships.
+Continue to expand your ability to give and receive in your friendships/loving relationships.
 Love is healing at many levels.